 Companies invest in Six Sigma certification because it offers a designed set of tools and techniques that help improve the processes within an organization.

-The primary goal of certification is to validate individuals who posses skills needed to identify errors in a process and eliminate them.
+The primary goal of certification is to validate individuals who possess the skills needed to identify errors in a process and eliminate them.
 If big, successful companies can profit from Six Sigma, so can you.

-Pro-Tip: Take a moment to learn more about the Define, Measure, Analyze, Improve, Control (DMAIC) roadmap and Lean Six Sigma by reading this guide for project managers.
+Pro-Tip: Before you get to decide on whether or not you want to get a Six Sigma certification, take a moment to learn more about the Define, Measure, Analyze, Improve, Control (DMAIC) roadmap and Lean Six Sigma by reading this guide for project managers.

 Thanks for watching!